A Community of Resistance

-The quilombos were a network of inland settlements, hideouts, and farms where Africans who escaped the colonial plantation system could live and work together, support each other, exchange resources, and interact with Natives Americans .
-Culture and community could thrive at a tenuous distance from Portuguese colonial activity near the coast.
+The quilombos were a network of inland settlements, hideouts, and farms in colonial Brazil where Africans escaping the plantation system lived together, worked together, and supported the cause of freeing more people.
+Culture and community thrived at a tenuous distance from Portuguese colonial activity on the coast.

 Quilombos culture had its origins in Central Africa, where various tribal lineages found it pleasing to unite in agreement for mutual aid and protection.
 Quilombos Palmares (in the Brazilian state of Alagoas) included tens of thousands and persisted for over 80 years.
 Ultimately, colonial authorities defeated these liberators' attempts, but the legends and practices live on today in Afro-Brazilian folkloric arts.

 In this workshop we will be comparing and contrasting the Quilombos movement to that of contemporary intentional communities in North America.
 What can we learn from this contemporary of our own Intentional Communities movement?

 Multiculturalism in our communities, the belief that our communities can should hold different cultures.

 The quilombo communities were multicultural as the nations of the African continent were very diverse and the peoples taken to America came from different regions and nations.

 Often the slave trade took prisoners of war from both sides of conflict on the African continent.
 Those who were once enemies, found themselves building a life together in the quilombos.